 Causes of high blood pressure

-Stress plays a role in high blood pressure; short term stress increases blood pressure which then reverts back to normal but ongoing stress results in the production of hormones which constrict blood vessels so that the heart is burdened with having to force blood through the circulatory system.
+Stress: This plays a role in high blood pressure; short term stress increases blood pressure, which then reverts back to normal.
+But ongoing stress results in the production of hormones which constrict blood vessels so that the heart is burdened with having to force blood through the circulatory system.

-Lack of exercise is another important factor since exercise strengthens the heart muscle tissue.
+Lack of exercise: Working out strengthens the heart muscle tissue.
 Additionally, lack of exercise may lead to weight gain which would put the heart under pressure to pump blood around the body.

-A healthy diet is equally important.
-Reducing fat, alcohol and salt consumption will help to keep the heart healthy and able to support circulation easily.
+A healthy diet: Reducing fat, alcohol and salt consumption will help to keep the heart healthy and able to support circulation easily.

 A natural remedy to support the heart